-Everyone 6 months and older should get a flu vaccine every season with rare exceptions.
+Everyone 6 months and older should get a flu vaccine with rare exceptions.
 Vaccination is particularly important for people who are at higher risk of serious complications.
 Information on who is at risk is available here.

 FLU OR COVID?
 If you get sick, how do you know whether you have the flu or COVID-19?